scriptituk/tv-test-card-maker/README-beta.md

 <a href='assets/ce-example.png'><img src='assets/ce-example-thumb.png' alt='custom elements' align='right'></a>

+*Example*:
+pattern *BBC-D-early* with 500 custom elements

-Here is a 1960s themed example to illustrate the concept (click thumbnail).
+Here is a 1960s-themed example to illustrate the concept (click thumbnail).
 It is created from the arguments below extracted from the [args file](assets/ce-example.ps) used.
 Unspecified arguments take default values – see [shape arguments](#user-content-shape-arguments), [image arguments](#user-content-image-arguments), [text arguments](#user-content-text-arguments).

-*Example*:
-pattern *BBC-D-early* with 500 custom elements

 <details><summary>CE example arguments</summary>
 <a name='ce-example-arguments'></a>